Connect with a certified trainer for free

 Symptoms

-• Pain increases with activity and eases with rest
+• Pain that worsens with movement or activity and improves with rest.

 When to see a doctor